-Prerequisite: Admission to multiple subject credential program or possession of a teaching credential.
+Prerequisite: Admission to multiple subject credential program, education specialist credential program, or possession of a teaching credential.

 Instructional methods for development of children's conceptual understanding, computational, and problem-solving skills in mathematics, including use and development of materials and programs.